 Struck the North Tower at 8:46:40 am EST.

-Life is precious.
-And, when it ends for what ever the reason, at any time, chances are you will not have any control of the timing, or the circumstances.
+The only thing I can say to start is: Life is precious.
+And, when it ends for what ever the reason, at any time, chances are you will not have any control of the timing or the circumstances.
 So live to your fullest everyday.
 Regardless of where you are in life for the unexpected, and the horrific, can happen to you, not just someone else.

 No one complained.
 No one ever mentioned how hard it was.
 No one was looking for any credit.
 It was just done.
 Period.
 That’s just the way it was and how everyone viewed it.

 On that day many of us changed.
 We viewed life a little differently from that point.
 Life suddenly hit you with laser focus.
-You could no longer trivialize the sage of “life is precious.”
-You now clearly understood the meaning of death can come at any moment.
-From anywhere.
+You could no longer trivialize the sage of: life is precious.
+For you now clearly understood the meaning of: death can come at any moment, from anywhere.

 No longer was this an esoteric exercise.
 This was life at its core, and it was playing out in front of our eyes leaving no gray area to ponder.
 You either got it – or you didn’t.
 There was no middle ground.

-I could say this because I truly was going to ensure I was living.
-Not just some bystander in life trying to merely exist, or just get by like so many other do.
+I could say this because I truly was going ensure I was living.
+Not just some bystander in life trying to merely exist or, just get by like so many other do.
 Those are not the reasons why we’re given life.
-It’s given to us to live.
-To be alive.
-It’s not to play in some endless game of “go along to get along.”
-Rather, it’s to use what ever talents we have, or develop them and push ourselves to not just survive this game, but rather, to play on offense and thrive!
+It’s given to us – to live, to be alive.
+It’s not to play in some endless game of defense only as to: go along to get along.
+Rather, it’s to use what ever talents we have or, develop them and push ourselves to not just survive this game but rather to play on offense and thrive!
 That, is the epitome of living in my world.

 September 11, 2001 changed my life forever, Yet, to honor the lives of the people who perished on that tragic day, I decided to use it as a reminder that while on this Earth, I should make sure I was engaged in living.